 Walking Maps: Ready to hoof it?
 Walking is a wonderful way to experience the major entertainment districts in addition to the Trinity Trails that connect several of our major districts.

 Bus service: The Fort Worth Transportation Authority, known locally as The T, offers rides all over Fort Worth, including routes to popular attractions like the Stockyards National Historic District, the Fort Worth Cultural District and downtown’s Sundance Square.
-Hop on Molly the Trolley, a free downtown get-around.
+Hop on Molly the Trolley, the downtown get-around.

 Rail service: The T also operates the Trinity Railway Express, or TRE, which provides convenient rail transportation between Fort Worth and Dallas and transfer access to DFW International Airport.
 In downtown Fort Worth, hop aboard at either the historic T&P Station or the Intermodal Transportation Center (ITC).